Hourieh Peramaa

-Hourieh Peramaa (حوریه, also known as Hourieh Peramam or Horelma), is a Kazakh-born billionaire property investor.
+Hourieh Peramaa (حوریه پراما, also known as Hourieh Peramam or Horelma), is a Kazakh-born billionaire property investor.

 Early life

 Peramaa was born in August 1930.
 Her family were forced to seek refuge in Iran when the Kulaks were subject of repression and execution by the USSR government.

 Wealth

-In 2008, it was reported that her investment portfolio of commercial real estate was worth more than £1 billion spanning across Europe and North America.
+In 2008, it was reported that her investment portfolio of commercial real estate was worth more than £5 billion spanning across Europe and North America.
 In the same year, she again made headlines by purchasing the most expensive new built house in London.

 Personal life

 Peramaa, once a penniless refugee, fled her native Kazakhstan aged 17 and was forced to live in an Iranian refugee camp.
 There she met her future husband, a medical student from a wealthy Iranian family.

-The reclusive billionaire is known for her affinity for fine wines and thoroughbred horses.
-She divides her time between her estates in North America, Europe and Morocco.
-She has 5 daughters and 1 son.
+She has an affinity for fine wines and thoroughbred horses.
+Peramaa divides her time between her estates in North America, Europe and Morocco.
+She has five daughters and a son, the Iranian-born British billionaire venture capitalist Sasan Ghandehari.